ivan-m/pandoc-slideshow/README.md

     d) Any other changes you want to make.

-3. Any images, CSS changes or updates to the reveal.js subtree need to be made in the `shared-data` branch, with master then rebased upon that and force-pushed.
+3. Any images, CSS changes or updates to the reveal.js subtree need to be made in the `shared-data` branch and then merged into `master`..

 4. Make sure you have enabled your branch on your [Travis-CI profile].